awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/QuickStartChef.md

 sudo apt-get -y install python-dev
 ```

 This recipe uses a cwlogs\.cfg\.erb template file that you can modify to specify various attributes such as what files to log\.
-For more information about these attributes, see [CloudWatch Logs Agent Reference](AgentReference.md)\.
+For more information about these attributes, see [CloudWatch Logs agent reference](AgentReference.md)\.

 ```
 [general]